+A 5 kilometres drop leads to 10 kilometres on the flat before the riders tackle the final haul up to the line.
 Lagos de Covadonga did serve twenty times as a summit finish in the Vuelta a España.
 If you think of the first inclusion, in 1983, it’s clear that the ascent to the lakes has become one of the Spanish Grand Tour’s favourite climbs.

 And rightly so.
 The scenery is spectacular and the same goes for the climb.
 The distance is 12.2 kilometres and the average gradient 7.2% – nothing special, one could argue.
 Yet, it is an average.
 Some 4 kilometres up the mountain the riders face a 800 metres stretch at 15% and along the way double digit sectors alternate with small drops.
-The last kilometre, for instance, starts on descent before the route ramps up to 17.5% in the last 200 metres.
+The last kilometre, for instance, starts on descent before the route ramps up to 7.5% in the last 200 metres.

 There is only one side to ascend Lagos de Covadonga.
 Since the climb debuted in 1983 a string of renowned riders have won here, including Marino Lejaretta, Pedro Delgado, Laurent Jalabert and Luis Herrera.
-Two years ago Nairo Quintana climbed to victory at the beautiful slopes.
+Two years ago Nairo Quintana climbed to victory on the beautiful slopes.

 Vuelta a España 2018 stage 15: Route map, height profile, and more

 Details Mirador del Fito (1)

 Video final 5 K

 Ribera de Arriba and Lagos de Covadonga at Google Maps